Edward of Middleham, Prince of Wales: Birth and titles

-Edward was mostly kept at Middleham, and was known to be a sickly child.
+Edward was mostly kept at Middleham and was known to be a sickly child, though there is no conclusive evidence of chronic illness.

 In 1478, Edward was granted the title of Earl of Salisbury, previously held by the attainted George Plantagenet, 1st Duke of Clarence.
 The title became extinct on his death.
 His father became King of England on 26 June 1483, deposing Edward's cousin Edward V. Edward did not attend his parents' coronation, probably due to illness.
 He was created Prince of Wales and Earl of Chester in a splendid ceremony in York Minster on 8 September 1483, following his parents' royal progress across England.